 Day 7 - Machu Picchu to Cusco 7872'/2400 M.

 Early breakfast at the hotel and then board the bus for the 30 min ride to the Machu Picchu National Park Entrance.
-Your guide will provide a 2-hour private tour of the ruins followed by 4 hours to roam and explore alone.
+Your guide will provide a 2-hour private tour of the ruins.
 You return by bus to Aguas Calientes for lunch, then take the train to Ollantaytambo, where a private vehicle will continue the journey to Cusco.
 Arrive at the hotel of your choice between 7-8 pm.
 The conclusion of our service.

 For 10 day trip, we include 2 days in 3* hotel & guided tours of Cusco prior to start of 7-day trek and 1 day hotel and free day in Cusco after the trek